dcunited001/dcunited001.github.io/_drafts/oneirontology-engineering-cultural-touchstones-for-mythos.md

 - an example of a universal symbol

+- Reestablish the definition of the Origin of Semiotics.

 ### The Shepherd as a Universal Symbol

-a well-recognized symbol for religions is that of the shepherd.
+A well-recognized symbol for religions is that of the shepherd.
 Jesus was a shepherd, which was well known through out the middle east and other adjacent areas.
 - it was a humble role in society, where one person was entrusted with